Greenhouse gas monitoring: Atmospheric Chemistry Experiment‐Fourier Transform Spectrometer (ACE-FTS)

 Nitrous oxide is one of the most prominent anthropogenic ozone-depleting gases in the atmosphere.
-It is released into the atmosphere primarily through natural sources such as soil and rock, as well as anthropogenic process like farming.
+It is released into the atmosphere primarily through natural sources such as soil and rock, as well as anthropogenic processes like farming.
 Atmospheric nitrous oxide is also created in the atmosphere as a product of a reaction between nitrogen and electronically excited ozone in the lower thermosphere.

 The Atmospheric Chemistry Experiment‐Fourier Transform Spectrometer (ACE-FTS) is a tool used for measuring nitrous oxide concentrations in the upper to lower troposphere.
 This instrument, which is attached to the Canadian satellite SCISAT, has shown that nitrous oxide is present throughout the entire atmosphere during all seasons, primarily due to energetic particle precipitation.
 Measurements taken by the instrument show that different reactions create nitrous oxide in the lower thermosphere than in the mid to upper mesosphere.
 The ACE-FTS is a crucial resource in predicting future ozone depletion in the upper stratosphere by comparing the different ways in which nitrous oxide is released into the atmosphere.